nealrichardson/httptest/README.md

  and create mock files under it.
 The next times you run it, it will _use_ the mock files in `tests/testthat/httpbin-get`.
 To re-record, simply delete the folder.

+#### How do I switch between mocking and real requests?

+**Q.** I'd like to run my mocked tests sometimes against the real API, perhaps to turn them into integration tests, or perhaps to use the same test code to record the mocks that I'll later use.
+How can I do this without copying the contents of the tests inside the `with_mock_api()` blocks?

 **A.** One way to do this is to set `with_mock_api()` to another function in your test file (or in `setup.R` if you want it to run for all test files).
 So